GaryHilaresArchive/GSS-Language/docs/C++ Style Guide.md

 ### Control Structures
 One-liners control Structures must go without braces in the next line.
 In other case, the control structure's body must start in the next line, including the braces.

+#### For statements
+(Note that this section is for `for(statement 1; statement 2; statement 3)` like statements, see "For Each statements" section for `for(type object: collection)`).

+In `for` statements, you may and must use only 1 letter if and only if you're declaring an integer, and that letter must be `i`.
+Additionally, if you have nested for loops, use `i` for the outer for loop, `j` for the first nested loop, `k` for the second nested loop and `l` for the third nested loop.
+You must not use `m`, this because if you have 5 nested `for` loops then you almost surely have a big design problem.

+#### For Each statements
+For each statements must be used when you want to iterate over a collection but you do not care about the position of each element.
+If you care about the position of the element, use For Statements.

+In For Each statements, never use "auto", specify the type of the object instead.

 **If you have any suggestion post it in the issues section.**